JANO-PDA/PDA/README.md

-# MCP - Metro Task Management 🌇
+# MCP - Vault Task Management 🌇

-A personal digital assistant (PDA) designed for the post-apocalyptic metro, helping survivors manage their tasks and daily activities while embracing the wasteland's challenges.
+A personal digital assistant (PDA) designed for the post-apocalyptic vault, helping survivors manage their tasks and daily activities while embracing the wasteland's challenges.
 This app combines practical task management with immersive RPG elements. 🎮

 ## Features 🌟